yuchuang1979/FaceRecognition/README.md

 # Face Recognition
-This is a face recognition demo using VGG_FACE.caffemodel.
+This is a deep learning based face recognition demo using VGG_FACE.caffemodel.
 The sample code can be run on Windows.

 Guideline to install packages used for face recognition pipeline